 We classify all of our marketable securities as available-for-sale.
-Prior to 2018, any unrealized gains or losses on the securities were recognized through other comprehensive income, net of deferred income taxes.
-Beginning on January 1, 2018 with the adoption of Accounting Standards Update (ASU) 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition of Financial Assets and Financial Liabilities, all of our marketable equity securities continue to be carried at fair value as noted above, but any unrealized gains or losses on the securities are now recognized in Marketable equity securities on our Consolidated Statements of Income.
+Unrealized gains or losses on the securities are recognized in Other income (expense) - Marketable equity securities on our Consolidated Statements of Income.
 We base realized gains and losses upon the specific identification of the securities sold.